turingschool/front-end-curriculum/projects/linked-list.md

 ### Phase Two

 - If the user omits the title or the URL, the application should not create the link and should instead display an error.
 - The application should be responsive and work equally well on desktop and mobile.
-(Flexbox is your friend here.)

 ### Phase Three